Towards a Unified Theory for Semiparametric Data Fusion with Individual-Level Data: The inferential problem and fused-data framework

-\cite{li_efficient_2023} developed a comprehensive theory for semiparametric estimation in a special type of fused-data framework $\left( \mathcal{Q},\mathcal{P},\mathcal{C}\text{\thinspace },\psi ,\varphi \right) $ .
-Specifically, they consider scenarios in which the aligned conditionals in each source $j$ correspond to a source-specific subset of the factors in the decomposition of the joint:
+\cite{li_efficient_2023} developed a comprehensive theory for semiparametric estimation in a special type of fused-data framework.
+They consider scenarios where the aligned conditionals in each source $j$ corresponds to a source-specific subset of the factors in